apuroop-apz/Docker-Project/dockerProject.md

 - Open a web browser > In the address bar, type **localhost:8080/phpmyadmin** > You will see the phpmyadmin login page.

+- If you have assigned a username&password at docker run as below then you can login with those credentials at localhost:8080/phpmyadmin which would be username:anyusername and password=anypass.

+`docker run -d -t -p 8080:80 --name anyname -e MYSQL_USERNAME=anyusername -e MYSQL_PASSWORD=anypass apuroopapz/lamp_pma_tpch`

 - Check if the services apache2, Mysql are running inside the container.

 `docker exec -i -t anyname /bin/bash`